pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Soon after moving into the serviced apartment, I had to start the paperwork to transfer my residency from my hometown to Shanghai.

 “Residency (Hukou/户口)” is a uniquely Chinese system.
 To me, it felt like a domestic immigration visa system.
 In megacities like Beijing and Shanghai, only people with local residency are eligible for certain activities such as registering for the One Shot locally and purchasing residential properties.
-I qualified because I had graduated from a university that met the ranking requirement and had paid taxes for the required duration.
+I qualified because I had graduated from a university that met the required ranking and had paid taxes for the required duration.
 None of the benefits were particularly relevant to broke, single young professionals, but it made sense to apply.
 One requirement for the application was a proper residential address.
 The serviced apartment didn’t count - it was technically a hotel.
 So, I moved into a cheap one-bedroom flat in the suburbs.
 It was a newly built flat with a real balcony, and My Flower finally had the proper home she deserved.

 I didn’t get to live there long.
 TikTok restructured, and our whole team was transferred to Beijing.